danchoi/soywiki/README.markdown

 write your content in whatever markup system you want, or no markup system at all.

+Please note that you need `haml` and `rdiscount` install on your system to export to HTML.
 By default, the HTML export feature just wraps your content in &lt;pre&gt; tags after turning your WikiWords into hyperlinks.